Lochwinnoch [2nd] (1905-1966)

 The station duplicated the existing Lochwinnoch [1st] station on the parallel Glasgow-Ayr line to the south, which was renamed Lochside to avoid confusion.

-The station to the south closed in 1955 and the Kilbarchan line closed to passengers in 1966 and completely in 1971.
-Lochwinnoch was without a station until 1985 when the southern station re-opened.
+The station to the south closed in 1955 and the Kilbarchan line closed to passengers in 1966 and the signal box and line closed in 1972.

 The Kilbarchan line was converted into a cyclepath by Sustrans around 1986/7.
 Unfortunately most of the station and goods yard site was cleared for housing, but the eastern approach remains crossing St Winnoc's Road with three bridges (eastbound, westbound and goods yard line).
 A bricked up subway to the island platform can be seen to the west.
 The trackbed continues to the west, near the A760.